As one of the world’s fashion capitals, Tokyo can make a cheapo feel under-dressed. Fear not – we’ll help you look good for less.

 See?
 It’s so easy to make your own, customized jewelry for no more than the cost of three vending machine drinks.

-For more DIY cheapo accessory, home decor and clothing ideas, stop by Style Bento.
+For more DIY cheapo accessory, home decor and clothing ideas, look for Style Bento.